Skip to main content

 • Informational support means providing information to help someone.

-DPR offers a wide range of activities and programs for children and adults to help with all types of wellness.
-For more information, contact Wendy Luo, Health & Wellness Project Manager, wluo@drugfreegen.org.
+Impact Communities offers a wide range of activities and programs for children and adults to help with all types of wellness.
+For more information, contact Wendy Luo, Health & Wellness Project Manager, wluo@impactcommunities.org.

 See DPR Promotes Social Wellness Month